browntruck246/Data-Science/Data-Science-Foundations-Python/numpy-basics/numpy-arrays.md

 14

  Let's use one of the many utilities we have in Numpy to create arrays uses range.
 It's very much like Python range, but returns an array.
-So if you do v = a range of 12, you're going to get an array from zero to 12, and now we can use the reshape.
+So if you do v = a range of 12, you're going to get an array from zero to 12.

 ```
 import numpy as np